tiejin98/Privacy_Different_Task/README.md

 # Privacy_Different_Task

-Due to the high volume of our dataset, we only provide part of the images from the full dataset.
-However, we provide the full database and text data from our full dataset.
+The full database and text data from our full dataset is coming soon

 ## Memory Set
 In the folder ```Memory Set```, we provide our memory set that be used to inject private information into MLLMs by fine-tuning. ```database_full.xlsx``` contains the database information and ```final_data_full.json``` contains the labels for fine-tuning MLLMs.
 We also provide two sample codes that using our dataset to do supervised fine-tuning with Idefics2 and Xgen3 on our ```Memory Set```.